 Feed large square bale of alfalfa to both big herds of cattle - mind you that means I'm on the back of a trailer pulling off the flakes one at a time, splitting them in half & kicking them to either side of the trailer

-Climb in tractor & move one of the calf creep feeders & store an unused hay ring.
+Climb in tractor & move one of the calf creep feeders & store an

 Cows are occupied with hay so back to the house & get the truck & dump 450 lbs of creep feed in the 2 creep feeders for the calves